How to eat healthy gluten-free food on a budget

 Here are a couple tips to cut out the processed foods:

-But when first starting out, I felt so overwhelmed and lost.
-I wish someone had told me this (maybe while holding my face so I’d really hear them): Eat more foods that are naturally gluten-free; there are A LOT of naturally gluten-free foods!
+When first starting out, I felt so overwhelmed and lost.
+I wish someone had told me this (maybe while holding my face so I’d really hear them): Eat more foods that are naturally gluten-free because there are A LOT of naturally gluten-free foods!

 - Potatoes, sweet or otherwise